sjhewitt/requirejs-isolate/README.md

 ===============

-require-isolate is a plugin to [requirejs](http://requirejs.org/) that helps simplify testing modules you have defined by providing a configurable automocking container around your modules.
+require-isolate is a plugin to [requirejs](http://requirejs.org/) that helps simplify testing modules you have defined by providing a configurable isolation layer around your modules.
+The isolation layer can be configured to behave as an automocking container.

 Usage: as a require.js plugin
 -----